 Thankfully, both dials are treated with “sunray” motif that makes them look more matt and also allows the polished hands to be more legible even under a bright light source.

 Well, I hope they will soon introduce an anthracite gray dial for the model in steel.
 It could be a real stunner at a more than reasonable price.

-Alas, while being only 42 millimeters in diameter, the watch is quite thick measuring in almost 14 millimeters of total height.
+Alas, while being only 42 millimeters in diameter, it is thick measuring in almost 14 millimeters of total height.
 Perhaps, the perpetrator here is the Vulcain V-57 automatic movement, which seems to be based on the ETA 2892-A2 self-winding ebauche that was converted into a mono-pusher chronograph.

 Like many recent chronos, the watch offers a vintage-style bi-compax layout with a central chronograph hand, a 30-minute totalizer at 3 hours, as well as a small seconds chronograph indicator at 9 o’clock.
 The small date aperture at 6 hours nicely balances the oversized “12” Arabic numeral which is placed at 12 o’clock.

-Although it would be really nice from the point of view of ergonomics if the chronograph’s single pusher was placed at eight hours where it could be easily operated with a thumb, the Swiss engineers decided to place the push piece at a more traditional position at 2 o’clock.
+Although it would be nice from the point of view of ergonomics if the chronograph’s single pusher was placed at eight hours where it could be easily operated with a thumb, the Swiss engineers decided to place the push-piece at a more traditional position at 2 o’clock.